mtomran/acme/README.md

 # ACME Cloud Platform
 ACME is a cloud platform that allows intelligent devices such as cars, thermostats, home appliances, and industrial machines to interconnect in the cloud.
 This application is a subset of ACME application that stores device state in the cloud and provides a REST API to perform CRUD operations on the stored data.
-It also provides a GUI to view device info/state and a simulate device info/state changes.
+It also provides a GUI to view device info/state and a simulator to manipulate device info/state.

 ## Installation
-### prerequisites:
+### Prerequisites:
 - docker
 - docker-compose (for installation instruction visit [here](https://docs.docker.com/compose/install))